Meet the Heroes Who Fight Dog Cancer Without a Veterinary License

 For instance, there are many CBD products on the market.
 Your pharmacist can help you understand a certificate of analysis (COA) on these products and why products that don’t have a COA should be used with caution.

-A pharmacist can also work with your veterinarian to suggest generic options for drug therapies, or different dosing options to save you money over time.
+A pharmacist can also work with your veterinarian to suggest generic options for drug therapies or different dosing options to save you money over time.

-Just like other veterinary staff, a pharmacist cannot diagnose or prognose, but they can work with you to create the best outcomes for your pup.
+Like other veterinary staff, a pharmacist cannot diagnose or prognose, but they can work with you to create the best outcomes for your pup.

-Critical Non-Veterinarian Health Care Team Members: Friends and Family Members
+Friends and Family Members

 Friends and family might not seem like they fit in this category, but as anyone who has ever cared for a dog with cancer or recovering from surgery can tell you, they are integral to this process.